ianfromdover/mountain-embers/README.md

 - Fire was original, learnt from [CGHOW][8] and [Sirhaian'Arts][9] on Youtube

 ## Future Plans
-- Incorporate Git LFS
+- [ ] Incorporate Git LFS
-- View the world from the avatar's eyes using a VR headset and XR Interaction Toolkit from Unity
+- [ ] Convert the world to a VRChat world using the worlds SDK
-- Use the toolkit to map controllers to the player's hand models
+- [ ] Fix the torch lerp functionality and conceptualise how multiple players will interact with the map
-- Implement the walking locomotion using the joystick
+- [ ] Publish the world to VRChat public for many to enjoy!

 [1]: https://assetstore.unity.com/packages/3d/props/shed-tools-bridge-and-fences-104216
 [2]: https://assetstore.unity.com/packages/2d/textures-materials/sky/stellar-sky-99558